swlacy/ShodanScreenshotAutomatorVNC/README.md

  - Navigate to [shodan.io](https://account.shodan.io/register) and create an account
  - Go to [the Account page](https://account.shodan.io) and make note of your API key

-### Install Dependancies
+### Install Dependencies

  - Shodan CLI: `$ pip install -U --user shodan`
- - vncsnapshot: `$ sudo apt install vncsnapshot`, `$ git clone https://github.com/shamun/vncsnapshot`, or your preferred way of aquiring the software
+ - vncsnapshot: `$ sudo apt install vncsnapshot`, `$ git clone https://github.com/shamun/vncsnapshot`, or your preferred way of acquiring the software

 ### Initialize Shodan